 Artificial Intelligence (AI) can make a computer act and think like a human.
 Whereas, Data Science is an AI subset.
 It deals with data methods, scientific analysis, and statistics.
 ML is again the subset of AI that educates computers through provided data to learn things.

-The Knowledge Academy offers various Data Analytics and AI Courses, including the Advanced Data Analytics Course, Advanced Data Science Course and AI and ML with Excel Training.
+The Knowledge Academy offers various Data Science Courses, including the Python Data Science Course, Advanced Data Science Course and Predictive Analytics Course.
 These courses cater to different skill levels, providing comprehensive insights into Data Reconciliation.

-Our Data Analytics and AI Blogs cover a range of topics related to Data Analytics, offering valuable resources, best practices, and industry insights.
-Whether you are a beginner or looking to advance your Data Analytical skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.
+Our Data Analytics and AI Blogs cover a range of topics related to Data Science, offering valuable resources, best practices, and industry insights.
+Whether you are a beginner or looking to advance your Data Analytics skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.

 Date